github/docs/content/github/getting-started-with-github/getting-started-with-git/caching-your-github-credentials-in-git.md

   $ git config --global credential.helper 'cache --timeout=3600'
   # Set the cache to timeout after 1 hour (setting is in seconds)
   ```
+For more options for storing your credentials on Linux, see [Section 7.14 Git Tools - Credential Storage](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage) in Git Pro by Scott Chacon and Ben Straub.

 {% endlinux %}